Action against Equestrian AustraliaJulia Koffel

 Ross Koffel, one of Australia’s leading legal practitioners in Equestrian Law, was quoted in an article appearing in The Australian newspaper today, regarding safety issues for equestrian sport and the perceived lack of action from Equestrian Australia to take affirmative action to make the sport safer for competitors.

-The issue has come to light pending the Coronial Inquest into the deaths of two young Eventing riders, Olivia Inglis and Caitlyn Fischer, in 2016; as well as various additional legal actions being taken against Equestrian Australia.
+The issue has come to light pending the Coronial Inquest.
+This is in relation to the deaths of two young Eventing riders, Olivia Inglis and Caitlyn Fischer, in 2016.
+There are also various additional legal actions being taken against Equestrian Australia.

 The action being taken by Koffels Solicitors & Barristers is on behalf of their client, also a young rider at the time of her accident, where she suffered horrendous injuries after her horse hit an unsecured jump causing the rotational fall of her horse.